awsdocs/aws-freertos-docs/doc_source/ota-cli-workflow.md

 **Note**
 Deleting a job with a status of IN\_PROGRESS interrupts any job executions that are IN\_PROGRESS on your devices and can result in a device being left in a nondeterministic state\.
 Make sure that each device executing a job that has been deleted can recover to a known state\.

-Depending on the number of job executions created for the job and other factors, a few minutes to delete a job\.
-While the job is being deleted, the status of the job appears as DELETION\_IN\_PROGRESS\.
+Depending on the number of job executions created for the job and other factors, it can take a few minutes to delete a job\.
+While the job is being deleted, its status is DELETION\_IN\_PROGRESS\.
 Attempting to delete or cancel a job whose status is already DELETION\_IN\_PROGRESS results in an error\.

 You can use the delete\-job\-execution to delete a job execution\.
 You might want to delete a job execution when a small number of devices are unable to process a job\.
 This deletes the job execution for a single device\.
 For example: